-Kent School District levy passing by just five votes; most other King County measures passing
+Kent School District levy passing by five votes; most other King County measures passing

 All the King County school districts had at least one passing levy or bond measure, except for Tahoma, whose three levies were all failing.

-Voters were approving the six-year, capital -improvements levy measure by 50.01 percent of the 23,583 ballots.
+Voters were approving the six-year, capital-improvements levy measure by 50.01 percent of the 23,583 ballots.
 And 11,789 people voted against the measure, with 49.99 percent of the vote.

-Kent’s other levy measure, which would account for about 20 percent of the district’s budget, was passing with 50.52 percent of the vote — just 262 votes, according to King County Elections.
+Kent’s other levy measure, which would account for about 20 percent of the district’s budget, was passing with 50.52 percent of the vote — or 262 votes, according to King County Elections.

 The other 30 King County school-district levy and bond measures on last week’s special-election ballot weren’t nearly as close.
 All the districts had at least one passing measure, except for Tahoma, whose three levies were all failing.